-The mount of cash being withdrawn from pensions under the “pensions freedom” legislation reached an all time high in the second quarter of 2017.
+The amount of cash being withdrawn from pensions under the “pensions freedom” legislation reached an all time high in the second quarter of 2017.
 Between April and June this year, over 200,000 people released more than £1.86 billion, a 5% increase on last year.
 And the number of people withdrawing money has increased by more than 100% since 2015.
 Overall, more people are using the pension freedom option, but the amount each person is withdrawing is tending to get smaller, and this is taken by some experts as a sign that people are accessing their pension cash in a sensible way.

 Money Observer reports –